 - Stove Top Chicken: You can also cook the chicken on top of the stove, if you prefer.
 To do so:

-- When pan is hot, add chicken cooking approximately 10-12 minutes total, flipping halfway, or until the internal temp is 165 (use an internal meat thermometer).
+- I would recommend using chicken cutlets.
+Season chicken cutlets with salt and pepper both sides.
+Add 1 tablespoon of oil to a large cast iron pan and bring to medium high heat.
+When pan is hot, add chicken cooking approximately 10-12 minutes total, flipping halfway, or until the internal temp is 165 (use an internal meat thermometer).

 - Dairy-Free: As written this recipe is paleo/Whole30, but if you want to add cheese but keep it dairy-free simply melt some dairy-free mozzarella on top of the grilled chicken before add the bruschetta and glaze!